ay-ay-vasilev/snake/README.md

 TODO:

 1. Move constants to a JSON file.
+DONE
 2. Add snake collision and a game over state, as well as a reset game button.
 3. Add randomly generated food on the game world and its logic.
 4. Snake body collision.